aditya-bhuyan/pages/INSTRUCTIONS.md

 ```
 - Docker build and publish the image with tag persist
 - Make change in the pages-deployment.yaml to update the tag
-- Change the pipeline.yaml to
+- Change the pipeline.yaml to accomodate the new yaml files